What is Bitcoin Gold? Everything You Need to Know About the Hard Fork

 Although Bitcoin Gold is a hard fork of the original Bitcoin blockchain, it’s not really a competitor to Bitcoin.
 While other hard forks, like Bitcoin Cash, cannibalized some miners from the Bitcoin network to work on the new blockchain, Bitcoin Gold’s anti-ASIC algorithm means virtually none of Bitcoin’s current miners will want to switch to mining BTG.

-Instead, Bitcoin Gold will compete with other anti-ASIC cryptocurrencies like Ethereum for mining power.
+Instead, Bitcoin Gold competes with other anti-ASIC cryptocurrencies like Ethereum for mining power.
 Mining on such networks comes in the form of smaller-scale GPU mining.
 The problem for Bitcoin Gold is those other anti-ASIC cryptocurrencies have a longer history and are more predictable for miners.
 It’s not clear why a miner would want to switch to BTG, unless the price per BTG surges.

 Bitcoin Gold vs Bitcoin, Bitcoin Cash, & SegWit2x